UlrikDaae/Ulrik-Daae/README.md

 **Practice** I'm solving Leetcode problems in SQL.
 I'm creating some [video tutorials](https://www.youtube.com/channel/UC1VJJHJPCkeOqn01ES3qwGQ) on these solutions if anyone is interested.

-**Portfolio:** _I'm working diligently to have some projects to showcase in the near future._

 ### 🗂 My work
- _This is quite litteraly a work in progress.
-Feel free to send me a message to have a look at some of my past work that hasn't been shared here (yet)._

-However, I do have some [Excel-files](https://github.com/UlrikDaae/Projects) in my projects section that I've created this December for fun.
+I do have some [Excel-files](https://github.com/UlrikDaae/Projects) in my projects section that I've created this December for fun.
 They're fictitious, but quite realistic datasets that I have analysed.
 One is a trading journal and one is some personal expenses throughout the year 2022.

+ _This is a continuous work in progress and I aim to be sharing some projects in the next few months._

 ### 📫 Get in touch with me